-The Complaint process offers two Levels of review.
-You must submit your First Level Complaint within 180 days of the date on which the incident occurred.
+You must submit your Complaint within 180 days of the date on which the incident occurred.
 For example, if your Complaint is because UPMC Health Plan did not pay a claim to a provider on your behalf, you must file the Complaint within 180 days of the date of the Explanation of Benefits (EOB) document you received.
 UPMC Health Plan will send you a letter to let you know we received the Complaint.

-A First Level Complaint Review Committee will investigate the allegations in your Complaint.
-If the Committee relies on or considers any new or additional evidence in reviewing your Complaint or develops a new or additional rationale in denying your claim, it will provide that information to you free of charge.
-The Committee will also give you reasonable opportunity to respond before issuing a decision.
-The Committee will notify you of its decision in writing within 30 days of receipt of your Complaint (or 15 days for a pre-service coverage denial) .
-The notification letter will explain the Committee's decision and describe the process by which you may request a Second Level review of the decision.
+A Complaint Review Committee will investigate the allegations in your Complaint.
+If the Committee relies on or considers new information or additional evidence in reviewing your Complaint or develops a new or additional rationale in denying your claim, it will provide that information to you free of charge.
+The Committee will also give you a reasonable opportunity to respond before issuing a decision.
+The Committee will notify you of its decision in writing within thirty (30) days of receipt of your Complaint (or 15 days for a pre-service coverage denial).
+The notification letter will explain the Committee's decision and any additional appeal rights you may have.